Most of us have used, or at least heard about, covered calls.

 It’s an easy strategy to implement, but the problem, at least for some, comes down to capital.
 You must have at least 100 shares of stock to sell a call.
 For some, acquiring 100 shares just isn’t affordable.
 Others prefer not to up tie up working capital toward 100 or more shares of stock.

-There is an alternative to a covered call strategy.
+There is an alternative to a covered-call strategy.
 And it’s a good one.
-In the options world the strategy is referred to as poor man’s covered call.
+In the options world the strategy is referred to as a poor man’s covered call.

 LEAPS, or long-term equity anticipation securities, are basically options contracts with an expiration date longer than one year.
 LEAPS are no different than short-term options, but the longer duration offered through a LEAPS contract gives an investor the opportunity for long-term exposure.

 Other than reducing the capital required, the reason we purchase LEAPS is to minimize the extrinsic value and theta decay.
 Basically, a poor man’s covered call is viewed as a diagonal trade with a significantly longer duration.

 How I Approach a Poor Man’s Covered Call